bihor/fp_masterquiz/Documentation/Configuration/PageTSconfig/Index.rst

 		</f:else>
 	</f:if>

-- Furthermore you can use TSconfig to rename or hide quiz-fields.
+- Furthermore you can use TSconfig to rename or hide quiz-fields in the BE.
 Here two examples:

 ::

    TCEFORM.tx_fpmasterquiz_domain_model_question.explanation.disabled = 1
    TCEFORM.tx_fpmasterquiz_domain_model_quiz.about.label = Description for the list view

 You find the TSconfig when you edit a page.
-Go to the tab Ressources.
+Go to the tab Resources.